jump1945/colorSortSolver/README.md

 ## how to do the input

-1.put in the `bottle count` and `bottle size`.
+1.put in the `bottle count` and `bottle size` in the followinf order.

 ```
 enterBottleCount and bottleSize
 4 4
 ```
-2.put int the value of the bottle.
+2.put in the value of the bottle.
   given one number -> one specific color
   note that -1 mean terminate that bottle input for example if bottle the size of four have
   `red red blue` it will be `1 1 2 -1`